 The Bachelor of Landscape Architecture (BLA) is a professional degree program that prepares students to enter and advance the diverse profession of landscape architecture, address complex societal issues, and envision solutions that optimize the physical environments where people work, live, and recreate.

 The BLA curriculum is structured to create unique learning experiences each semester.
 Broadly speaking, the curriculum emphasizes practical and applied experiential learning, draws from courses across campus, and provides students with opportunities to think critically and integrate diverse bodies of knowledge.
 The professional course of study is divided into two segments: pre-landscape architecture and the second – fourth year professional landscape architecture program (BLA).
 Completion of the program leads to the degree of Bachelor of Landscape Architecture and allows the graduate to enter the profession.
-At least three additional years of professional experience and successful completion of the landscape architectural license examination are necessary for registration as a licensed landscape architect in most states.
+At least three additional years of professional experience and successful completion of the landscape architectural license examination (LARE) are necessary for registration as a licensed landscape architect in most states.

 The core component of the landscape architecture curriculum is the studio experience.
 The studios are structured to facilitate understanding of the web of relationships among physical, biological, and social systems.
 Through the studio curriculum students learn habits of linking ecological processes with space making and necessarily consider interdependence, reciprocity, and change.